 Parties can insert a capping clause into a contract to exclude or restrict their liability to one another in a number of ways.

-In contract negotiations clients will generally want to protect themselves by insisting that the other party has an adequate level of PI insurance before agreeing to award them the work.
+In contract negotiations, clients will generally want to protect themselves by insisting that the other party has an adequate level of pofessional indemnity insurance in place before awarding them any work.

-If the other party does not have PI cover, then this increases the risk to the client.
-So, in most contract negotiations adequate PI cover is usually a mandatory condition.
+If the other party does not carry PI cover it increases the risk to the client, so in most contract negotiations adequate PI cover is usually a mandatory condition.

 PI provides a degree of protection to both parties – it reassures the client that a claim can be met and it also reassures the policyholder that they are indemnified against such a claim.
 However, it’s possible that the amount of damages claimed could be in excess of the amount covered by the policy and so a liability cap is just an important way of providing a level of extra protection to the policyholder from aggressive claimants.
 If the cap helps the claim perhaps be imposing a limit below the level of cover, such protection will be looked on favourably by PI insurers and may be rewarded in better terms.
 So, caps are a good idea.